tkarifl/hb-final/README.md

 # Summary
 The Api basically takes REST requests, and process the requests to db.
 The api/report endpoint, reports the most 10 added items, the request can be done for specified user,
-which will report most 10 added items by the user.
+which will report most 10 added items by the user(results are fetched from mongodb).
 There are 2 databases, mongo and postgresql
 There are 4 tables(on postgresql); Users, Items, ListItems and Lists
 Api process the requests to postresql, and for every 1 hour, a background job(hangfire) fetches the current List items